Specialism

 It is also worth noting that many boroughs are holding large balances of unspent developer contributions (CIL & S106) - raising important questions about whether the existing infrastructure burden on developers is proportionate or effectively deployed.

-Timing will be critical.
-Developers must plan to align phasing and affordable delivery with the relief window.
-Miss it, and the opportunity is gone.
+Timing, however, is where this becomes strategic.
+Developers need to align phasing, delivery, and affordable housing commitments with the relief window.
+Miss it, and the opportunity falls away.

 Here’s what we’re seeing on the ground.
 At Urbanist Architecture, we've witnessed countless schemes stall at the final viability hurdle, with CIL often being the straw that breaks the camel's back.

-What's particularly shrewd about this approach is its surgical precision.
-By targeting only borough CIL on genuinely marginal schemes, it avoids accusations of a developer giveaway whilst addressing the real pinch points.
+What makes this approach particularly effective is its precision.
+By targeting borough-level contributions on genuinely marginal schemes, it avoids the perception of a blanket developer subsidy while addressing the real pressure points.
+In that sense, it is a targeted attempt to unlock delivery without undermining public value.

 Next up: design standards.